lag13/snake/README.md

      on developing C code.
    - I currently made one big header file which contains "snake utilities" but it could be broken up into multiple files.
+   - Right now I wait for a keypress before quitting out of the game, but oftentimes a key is hit immediately so they don't get to see the end game score and such.
+This could get when I change the input handling to use a queue but just keep in mind that I want them to C (C what I did there?
+(C what I did there? (infinite recursion... ))) the end of game scenario.